 The overhangs are tremendous.

-If you look closely, you’ll notice that some of the garland around Discovery Island has little wood carvings.
+Some of the garland around Discovery Island contains wood carvings.

 Every little detail begins to light up.

-You might not have thought it possible, but the whole area becomes even more breathtaking.
+Somehow, the entire area becomes even more breathtaking.

 I’ll let the park speak for itself.

-This garland appears to be some mix of wildflower and African herbs.
+This garland appears to contain a mix of wildflower and African herbs.

-Over at Mombasa Marketplace you’ll see some Christmas decorations inspired by The Lion King.
+Over at Mombasa Marketplace, you’ll see Christmas decorations inspired by The Lion King.